 Are there actually different types of artificial intelligence available?
 That may on first glance sound a little strange; are we suggesting there might be a version that responds in rhyming couplets, or perhaps some platforms are simply not as clever as others.
 Incidentally, that is a tempting track to ride down and explore further at some point.
-But for now we’ll stay on this course and cover the two different approaches to AI solutions.
+But for now we’ll stay on this course and cover one of the different types of Artificial Intelligence – Narrow.

 Let’s take a brief look at Focused Artificial Intelligence for this article.